TTL & Expiration Handling in Web Push

 Compliance Alignment & Secure TTL Practices

 Expired push messages containing PII or promotional offers can violate GDPR/CCPA data minimization principles if cached or logged improperly.
 Enforce strict TTL boundaries, encrypt payloads end-to-end, and purge delivery logs post-expiration.
-Implement audit trails for TTL overrides to maintain compliance during security reviews.

 Implementation Directives: